M.S. IN SPORT MANAGEMENT

 Six credits of upper level undergraduate courses (3000-4000) outside the SPM department may count when taken as part of an approved graduate program.
 Consult your Academic Advisor/Committee Chair before registering to determine if the proposed course is acceptable to your degree plan.
 Enrollment without approval may result in the course being evaluated as inadequate to count towards the MS degree.

-The Graduate Coordinator will assign the student to a graduate faculty advisor prior to his/her first semester of enrollment.
-The student has until the end of the first semester of enrollment to select a different supervisory committee chair if desired.
-There must be a minimum of three supervisory committee members for thesis students and a minimum of two committee members for non-thesis master students (this includes the supervisory committee chair).
+There must be a minimum of three supervisory committee members for thesis students (this includes the supervisory committee chair).
 Note that each member must hold graduate faculty status.
 It is strongly recommended that the supervisory committee members be selected by the end of the first semester of enrollment.
 However, in no case shall they be selected later than the end of the second semester of enrollment.

 If the student selects the thesis option, one supervisory committee member must be from outside the student’s major department.
-If the student selects a minor, one supervisory committee member must be from the minor department.
 If the student desires to change his/her supervisory committee chair or members, he/she must petition to the department graduate committee, who makes a recommendation to the Department Chair for final approval.

 Minimum Committee Member Requirements